RealUltra/ClickSync/README.md

 # ClickSync

-An app that allows multiple users to control the same video stream for group watching sessions.
+**Allows multiple people to control the same video stream when watching movies & TV shows with friends.**

-## Plan
+## 📄 Initial Plan

 - The chrome extension is the client & there is a javascript server.